EverestSoftwareLLC/Marquee/README.md

+# Marquee

-# MarqueeSimple HTML5/JavaScript marquee with no dependencies.
+Simple HTML5/JavaScript marquee with no dependencies.
 This simple marquee uses HTML5 and JavaScript.

 Several options for configuration.